bobfreitas/HadoopClient/README.md

 HadoopClient
 ============

-Client to experiment with submitting Hadoop and Pig jobs to a cluster.
+Client to be able to submit dynamic jobs to a cluster.
+The basic idea is to use reflections in a generic job running class.
+You would pass in a set of parameters of strings, and then it would use reflection to load the actual classes from the strings.

-It is based on Hadoop 1.0.4 and Pig 0.11.0.
-It is intended to provide examples of how to submit jobs from a client application in Java.
+The example code was kept simple to illustrate the basic concept.
+An actual implementation in a production system would need to be much more complicated.

-None of the command line options have been built out.
-It is intended to be run in Eclipse to allow for easy debugging.
-In addition, it may require some additional runtime libraries.
+This was done with CDH 4.3 and Eclipse.